billin/billin-SDK/php5/README.md

 List all product id's and names as an array of arrays.

+### Coupons

+    function BillinSession->check_coupon($code)

+The function verifies if a coupon code is valid.
+On success a coupon\_def is returned.
+On failure null is returned.

+    function BillinSession->redeem_coupon($customer, $code, $skip_invalid_coupon_error)

+Redeem coupon code for a customer.
+The function causes API error if the coupon code is invalid or unusable (e.g. coupon use count or expiry date were reached).

 ### Balance information - invoices and payments

     function BillinSession->list_customer_invoices($customer, $named_args = array())